tgieruc/Representation-of-Women-in-Movies/README.md

 What types of female characters are prevalent in the data?
 How are Women portrayed?
 What are the common associations across female characters?

 **Character Portrayal: Who do we watch in the theatre?**
 What women are portrayed in movies?
 How is age diversity evolving yearly?
+Do male and female actor play in the same genre of movies?
 Are females equally represented in leading and minor roles?
-How do actresses affect the success of a movie?

 ## Additional Datasets